 The important thing to remember about fall is that it is a precursor to winter, a pause between extreme seasons.
 It gives you the time to conduct these simple tasks to make sure your HVAC has a smooth transition to the changing weather.
 Just imagine if one day it was summer, and temperatures were in the 90s, and the next day it was freezing outside.
 That would make the life for your HVAC very hard, so be thankful for fall, but be ready take advantage of it.

-If you would like to schedule a maintenance appointment with one of our HVAC professionals or if you have any more questions about how you can prepare for the coming seasons, call us today!
+If you would like to schedule a maintenance appointment with one of our HVAC professionals or if you have any more questions about how you can prepare for the coming seasons or how cold is too cold for air conditioning, call us today!